AnnaZeng22/Computational-Linguistics-Projects/README.md

 f.
 The meaning of an expression EFB is + when E and F have the same meaning and - otherwise JL does not use parentheses because it is completely unambiguous.
 The standard notation ((p → q) → r) translates into JL as pqCrC and (p → (q → r)) translates as pqrCC.

-#adapted from UCL PLIN0034 coursework.
+Note：adapted from UCL PLIN0034 coursework.